raspberrypilearning/music-player/en/step_3.md

 When you make a change to a code block in the code editor panel, the simulator will restart.

-**Test:** Check that all your code is working well.
+**Test:** Change the variable value from `1` to `2` in the `set tune to 1` on the `on start block`.
+You should hear a different melody play.

+You can also change the variable value to `3` then `4` to hear your other chosen melodies play.

+**Change:** the variable value back to `1` to reset the tune for the next step.

 Well done, you have chosen different melodies for your music player.

 --- /task ---